C O L L E G E

 The primary ensembles of the Tiger Band Program are the Symphonic Band and the "Fighting Tiger Grrr...Pep Band" [FTGPB].
 Each year the Band Scholars perform for well-over 250,000 people across the country and recent travels of "Grrr...Excursions" have taken the Tiger Band Scholars to Tulsa [I, II, III, IV], Pittsburgh, Westminster, Dayton, Nashville [I, II, III], Knoxville, Memphis, St. Louis [I, II] and Savannah I, II, III, IV] and Kansas City I, II, III and KC2011 [plus numerous smaller "jaunts"]

-Whether you are choosing to be a music major or majoring in another field of study, you are eligible to participate in our Tiger Bands.
+No matter you chosen major or minor, you are eligible to participate in our Tiger Bands.
 Participation in these ensembles as well as scholarship consideration is based upon an audition/interview.
-Band/Music Scholarships are available for potential music majors, as well as students electing to participate in any of our Tiger Bands.
+Band Scholarships are available for any students electing to participate in any of our Tiger Bands.
 Scholarships range from $500.00 to $10,000.00 per academic year and are renewable annually based upon suitable academic progress and successful participation as a member of our Tiger Bands.

 In prospective Band Scholars and members of our Tiger Band Family, we look carefully for young people who are exemplars of the "Five-Fold Band Tenets".
 The ongoing success of our Tiger Bands is based upon our Band Scholars being exemplars of these traits and widely recognized as some of the most outstanding students on our campus.